-Compliance risk is the risk that the NFH Group will incur public sanctions, penalties, other criminal sanctions, loss of reputation or financial losses as a consequence of failure to comply with acts, regulations, official guidelines and mandatory public orders.
+Compliance risk is the risk that the bank will incur public sanctions, penalties, other criminal sanctions, loss of reputation or financial losses as a consequence of failure to comply with acts, regulations, official guidelines and mandatory public orders.

-Management and control of the NFH Group's compliance risk is based on the Board of Directors' adopted Compliance Risk Policy.
-The NFH Group has a low tolerance for compliance risk, and there is zero tolerance of deliberate infringement of regulations.
+Management and control of the bank's compliance risk is based on the Board of Directors' adopted Compliance Risk Policy.
+The Group has a low tolerance for compliance risk, and there is zero tolerance of deliberate infringement of regulations.

-The Board of Directors assess that the NFH Group exerts satisfactory governance and control of the compliance risk, and that the NFH Group's exposure to compliance risk is prudent.
+The Board of Directors assess that the bank exerts satisfactory governance and control of the compliance risk, and that the bank's exposure to compliance risk is prudent.